G1OJS/SARK100-Firmware/TO DO & IDEAS.md

    - Thorough cal test
    - L & C measurement tests (frequency scan and display) - can we detect & warn if we are near resonance?
    - Something on applicability limits for cable measurements
+   - generalise PrintWdToSerial & refactor - this can be used in freq to LCD as well as pclink

 IDEAS - firmware